suffolklibraries/sljekyll/_events/chantry-2018-03-31-egg-hunt.md

 breadcrumb: y
 ---

-Find our Easter eggs!
+Find our Easter eggs and enjoy some Easter crafts.

-Price includes chocolate prize and refreshments.
+Price includes chocolate prize courtesy of Tesco at Copdock) and refreshments.